1.Georgia: PLAYING GAME WITH VAGUE GOAL

 to proceed very slowly according to international law?

-Spheres of influence provide short-term answers and meet the
+Spheres of influence provide short-term answers

 priorities in great powers? hierarchy of motives.
 International